magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-3.md

 <!--- MC-39107-->

 *  Clicking the **Add to Cart** button on the product widget no longer results in a page reload.
-Previously, clicking the **Add to Cart** button on a product widget was causing a current page to reload before the product was added to the cart.
+Previously, clicking the **Add to Cart** button on a product widget caused a current page to reload before the product was added to the cart.

-### Wishlist
+### Wish list

 <!--- MC-40651-->

-*  Magento no longer resets a configurable product’s configuration settings when you click the **Edit item** button for the product from a wishlist.
+*  Magento no longer resets a configurable product’s configuration settings when you click the **Edit item** button for the product from a wish list.
 [GitHub-32119](https://github.com/magento/magento2/issues/32119)

 <!--- MC-40417-->

-*  Magento now displays the correct product price when you update a product with a customizable file option in the wishlist.
+*  Magento now displays the correct product price when you update a product with a customizable file option in the wish list.
 Previously, Magento displayed the wrong product price and did not display a link to the uploaded file.

 <!--- MC-39060-->

-*  The total product count in a wishlist for a customer with multiple wishlists now match the number of items in the wishlist.
+*  The total product count in a wishlist for a customer with multiple wish lists now matches the number of items in the wish list.
 Previously, out-of-stock products were included in the total product count.

 <!--- MC-36779 magento/magento2#31110-->

-*  Magento now removes a product from a wishlist after adding it to an order.
+*  Magento now removes a product from a wish list after adding it to an order.
 [GitHub-30260](https://github.com/magento/magento2/issues/30260)

 <!--- MC-34456 ENGCOM-8816-->

-*  Shoppers can now add related products to their shopping cart from a wishlist.
+*  Shoppers can now add related products to their shopping cart from a wish list.
 Previously, Magento added only the configurable product, not the configurable product and its related products when a shopper clicked the **Select all** link of the Related Products section.
 [GitHub-32274](https://github.com/magento/magento2/issues/32274)

 ## Known issues